Kinesthetic learning: Kinesthetic memory

-Kinds of skill memory
+Types of Skill Memory Utilized

 Perceptual-motor skills are skills learned by movement patterns guided by sensory inputs.
 There are closed skills and open skills.
 Closed skills are skills learned such as dance.
 A ballerina learns a specific set of moves and doesn't stray from the exact routine, which is why it is called a closed skill; there is one option.
 Open skills are skills that require more flexibility in learning such as team sports.
 A person learning how to play football learns multiple drills, strategies, and practices scrimmages in order to learn how to work in multiple types of environments.
 Because no football game is the same, and a person can't know going into a game the exact steps the other team is going to take, open skills are required to become successful.
 Cognitive skills also are a part of kinesthetic learning, perceptual learning, and skill memories.
 Some people learn better in an environment that is more hands-on, and this builds their cognitive skills as well.
 Cognitive skills are skills which require individuals to solve problems or apply strategies rather than to move their bodies based on what they perceive.
 Solving a puzzle would be an example of a cognitive skill.